Enron: Post-merger rise (1985–1991)

 The company was initially named HNG/InterNorth Inc., even though InterNorth was technically the parent.
 At the outset, Segnar was CEO but was soon fired by the board of directors to name Lay to the post.
 Lay moved its headquarters back to Houston and set out to find a new name, spending more than $100,000 in focus groups and consultants in the process.
 Lippincott & Margulies, the advertising firm responsible for the InterNorth identity five years prior, suggested "Enteron".
 During a meeting with employees on February 14, 1986, Lay announced his interest in this name change, which would be held to a stockholder vote on April 10.
 Less than a month from this meeting, on March 7, 1986, a spokesman for HNG/InterNorth rescinded the planned Enteron proposal, as since its announcement the name had come under scrutiny for being the same as a medical term for the intestines.
 This same press release saw the introduction of the Enron name, which would be the new name voted on come April.

-Enron still had some lingering problems left over from its merger, however, the company had to pay Jacobs, who was still a threat, over $350 million and reorganize the company.
+Some problems lingered after the merger, however; Enron still had to pay Jacobs, an ongoing threat, over $350 million, and it needed to reorganize the company.
 Lay sold off any parts of the company that he believed didn't belong in the long-term future of Enron.
 Lay consolidated all the gas pipeline efforts under the Enron Gas Pipeline Operating Company.
 In addition, it ramped up its electric power and natural gas efforts.
 In 1988 and 1989, the company added power plants and cogeneration units to its portfolio.
 In 1989, Jeffrey Skilling, then a consultant at McKinsey & Company, came up with the idea to link natural gas to consumers in more ways, effectively turning natural gas into a commodity.
 Enron adopted the idea and called it the "Gas Bank".
 The division's success prompted Skilling to join Enron as the head of the Gas Bank in 1991.
 Another major development inside Enron was a pivot to overseas operations with a $56 million loan in 1989 from the Overseas Private Investment Corporation (OPIC) for a power plant in Argentina.